mbwatson/canvas/README.md

 ## Hide Distribution Graphs

-This toggles the Hide Distribution Graphs course setting.
+Toggles on (or off) the Hide Distribution Graphs course setting for all courses in a hard-coded set of terms (given as term_ids)

 ## Update Notification Frequency for Observers